 This longitudinal project should focus on urban underserved populations and should be completed between 1st and 2nd year.
 MD students may choose to engage in a clinical rotation pertinent to urban underserved populations in their 4th year instead.
 The SOM curriculum includes a scholarly activity requirement and UUT student must complete the Mentored Scholarly Activity (MSA) on health issues which impact urban underserved populations.
 A UUT project can also start to fulfill the MSA requirement.
 1

 The Phase 2 curriculum continues where the Phase 1 curriculum left off with the population block format.
 New topics covered include immigrant (refugee/undocumented) health, domestic violence, health care in the correctional system, and motivational interviewing and harm reduction in the context of substance use disorders.
 The concepts of mindfulness, self-care, and burnout prevention are also introduced over the course of the second year.
 The first semester is capped by a panel discussion on social justice.
 The second semester is capped by a foot care service event at homeless shelters visited during Phase 1.
 Phase 2 concludes with a reflection and future directions session.

 Students have the opportunity to continue working with their community organization or become paired with an organization during Phase 2.

 As clinical and academic requirements become more intense during Phases 3 and 4, track requirements decrease.
 The curriculum becomes focused on career planning, burnout prevention, mentoring track members.
 Many students continue working on community and academic projects during this time.
+SOM schedules track meetings once or twice per semester where everyone in the other programs are also asked to attend.
 Additionally, students are encouraged to attend social events facilitated by the track to share their experiences with fellow track members and support one another in maintaining the ideals of empathy, advocacy, and service.